nithinmohantk/udacity-aws-developer-project-workspace/README.md

 - - Project 1: Static site_Upload_s3
 - - Project 2: Image-filter-service (Udagram API)
-- - Project 3: Microservices Udagram App
+- - Project 3: GitHub Profile
+- - Project 4: Refactor Udagram app into Microservices and Deploy - _In this project, you will reuse their existing Udagram application and convert and extend into a microservice architecture._
+- -

 ## Installation
  The samples and projects found in this repository are created using Visual Studio Code and Node.js/NPM/ExpressJS stack and it require certain global NPM components and project NPM components(project.json).